mikrotron-zg/mecanotron/README.md

-# Mechanotron
+# Mecanotron
-*Small robot car platform with mechanum wheels*
+*Small robot car platform with mecanum wheels*

 ***This is work in progress, there is no releasable version yet.***